apache/accumulo-website/_docs-2-0/troubleshooting/tools.md

     $ accumulo org.apache.accumulo.server.util.CleanZookeeper

-This command will not delete the instance pointed to by the local `accumulo-site.xml` file.
+This command will not delete the instance pointed to by the local `accumulo.properties` file.

 ## DumpZookeeper & RestoreZookeeper